adzil/dstcluster/README.md

 after the command will be passed through to the appointed shard.
 Use the command again to switch between `STDIN`s.

-## Termination Signal
+## Graceful Termination

 `dstcluster` can be safely terminated with `SIGINT` (or `Ctrl+C`) or `SIGTERM` if you are running it under Docker container.
-Under the hood, it sends `SIGINT` to every running shards so it can cleanly terminate itself and wait until the last running shard has been exited.
+On Windows, sending `Ctrl+C` or `Ctrl+Break` signal will also trigger graceful termination.
+Under the hood, it sends `SIGINT` (or `Ctrl+Break` signal on Windows) to every running shards so it can cleanly terminate itself and wait until the last running shard has been terminated.

 Note that the default Docker termination wait time (10 seconds) may be not enough for the shard to clean themself up.
 It is possible to corrupt the save